Josh-Liddell/sign-automator/README.md

 1. Enter one or multiple sign IDs separated by commas into the first text field. (use image icons to speed up the process)
    - Example: `r1-1, oc-4, oc-4`

-2. If a sign requires a description, enter each description in order in the second text field, separated by commas.
+2. If a sign requires a description(object_val), enter each description in order in the second text field, separated by commas.
    Leave blank where no description needed.
    - Example: `,"desc 2", "desc 3"`
-     (This applies a description to the second and third signs but no description to the first as it was left blank.)
+     (This applies a description to the second and third signs but no description to the first as it was left blank.
+Leave entire field blank if no descriptions are needed)

 3. Click the place button and then click a point on the map.